 From your employees to your relationship with suppliers, you'll detail the operational organisation of your business.

 The financial plan of your coffee shop

-The financial plan of your coffee shop business plan puts your numbers into tables that you'll be able to present to potential investors so they get a better idea as to your expected profitability and how much funding you need.
+The financial plan of your coffee shop business plan puts your numbers into tables that you'll be able to present to potential investors so they get a better idea as to your coffee shop's expected profitability and how much funding you need.